sequenceiq/slider/src/site/markdown/specification/hoya-model.md

     def final-yarn-states = {FINISHED, FAILED, KILLED }

+    def hoya-app-instances(YARN, clustername, user) =
+        [a in user-applications(YARN, "hoya", user) where:
+             and a.Name == clustername]

     def hoya-app-running-instances(YARN, clustername, user) =
-        [a in user-applications(YARN, "hoya", user) where:
+        [a in hoya-app-instances(YARN, user, clustername) where:
-             and a.Name == clustername
-             and not a.YarnApplicationState in final-yarn-state]
+             not a.YarnApplicationState in final-yarn-state]

     def hoya-app-running(YARN, clustername, user) =
         [] != hoya-app-running-instances(YARN, clustername, user)

+    def hoya-app-live-instances(YARN, clustername, user) =
+        [a in hoya-app-instances(YARN, user, clustername) where:
+             a.YarnApplicationState == RUNNING]

+    def hoya-app-live(YARN, clustername, user) =
+       [] != hoya-app-live-instances(YARN, clustername, user)

+ An application is accepting RPC requests for a given protocol if there is a port binding defined and it is possible to authenticate a connection using the specified protocol

+     def rpc-connection(appReport, protocol) =
+         appReport.host != null
+         appReport.rpcPort != 0
+         and RPC.getProtocolProxy(appReport.host, appReport.rpcPort, protocol)

+ Being able to open an RPC port is the strongest definition of liveness possible to make: if the AM responds to RPC operations, it is doing useful work.

 ### Invariant: there must never be more than one running instance of a named Hoya cluster